bytewax/twitter-stream/README.md

     return emoji_pattern.sub(r'', tweet)
 ```

-Next, we use a regex expression to eliminate all the usernames in a tweet (usernames are identified by their tag (@) sign):
+Next, we use regex again to eliminate all the usernames in a tweet (usernames are identified by their tag (@) sign) since these won’t be included in the model doing the sentiment analysis:

 ```python
 def remove_username(tweet):